Loyola Medicine neuro-oncologist Jigisha Thakkar, MDJigisha Thakkar, MD, Neuro-Oncology

 Surgery is the standard treatment for brain cancer.
 One challenge with surgery is removing the tumor completely.

-Loyola neurosurgeons use the latest technologies to eliminate as many cancer cells as possible during surgery.
-These include several state-of-the-art treatments for patients with glioma and glioblastoma:
+Loyola neurosurgeons use the latest technologies to eliminate as many cancer cells as possible during surgery with use of cutting-edge technology.
+These include use of several state-of-the-art treatments for patients with glioma and glioblastoma:

-• Interstitial chemotherapy: The surgeon places a chemotherapy disc called a Gliadel® wafer in the brain after removing the tumor.
+• Interstitial chemotherapy: The surgeon places a chemotherapy disc in the brain after removing the tumor.
 The wafer slowly delivers the chemotherapy agent to the surrounding area, destroying any remaining cancer cells.
-Doctors may recommend this approach as an alternative to traditional chemotherapy.
+Doctors may recommend this approach based on tumor location and tumor biology.

 • Intraoperative radiation therapy (IORT): A radiation oncologist, who specializes in using radiation to treat cancer, delivers a precise dose of radiation during surgery.
 By treating the area after the surgeon removes the tumor, IORT helps destroy remaining cancer cells.
 A clinical trial (INTRAGO II) is currently underway and offers this therapy for eligible patients.